ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 (3 rows)
 ```

-Observe that total execution time has dropped significantly and is now only 0.880ms, compared to 16.292ms achieved by using a non-partial index on the ‘vaccinated’ column.
-Once again, let’s check the index size with the following command:
+Observe that total execution time has dropped significantly and is now only 0.880ms, compared to 16.292ms achieved by using a non-partial index on the 'vaccinated' column.
+Once again, let's check the index size with the following command:

 ```sql
 SELECT pg_size_pretty(pg_relation_size('vaccinated_idx'));